Catharine Parr Traill: Career

 Sister to fellow authors Agnes Strickland, Jane Margaret Strickland, Susanna Moodie, and Elisabeth Strickland, Traill was the first of her siblings to commence writing.
 She began writing children's books in 1818 after the death of her father.
 Traill's first book The tell tale: an original collection of moral and amusing stories appeared anonymously in 1818; she was only 16.
 Her early works, such as Disobedience, or Mind What Mama Says (1819) and "Happy Because Good", were written for children, and often dwell on the benefits of obedience to one's parents.
 A prolific author, until her marriage she averaged one book per year.
 In 1832, she married Lieutenant Thomas Traill, a retired officer of the Napoleonic Wars and a friend of her sister's husband, John Moodie, despite objections from her family (aside from Susanna).
 Soon after their marriage, they left for Upper Canada, settling near Peterborough, where her brother Samuel was a surveyor.
 Her sister, Mrs. Susanna Moodie, emigrated soon afterwards.

-She described her new life in letters and journals and collected these into The Backwoods of Canada (1836), which continues to be read as an important source of information about early Canada.
+Traill described her new life in letters and journals and collected these into The Backwoods of Canada (1836), which continues to be read as an important source of information about early Canada.
 She describes everyday life in the community, the relationship between Canadians, Americans, and Indigenous peoples, the climate, and local flora and fauna.

-More observations were included in a novel, Canadian Crusoes (1851).
-She also collected information concerning the skills necessary for a new settler, published in The Female Emigrant's Guide (1854), later retitled The Canadian Settler's Guide.
+Traill included further observations in a novel, Canadian Crusoes (1851).
+She also collected information about the skills necessary for a new settler, published in The Female Emigrant's Guide (1854), later retitled The Canadian Settler's Guide.
 She wrote "Pearls and Pebbles" and "Cot and Cradle Stories".

-After suffering through the depression of 1836, her husband Thomas joined the militia in 1837 to fight against the Upper Canada Rebellion.
-In 1840, dissatisfied with life in "the backwoods," the Traills and the Moodies both moved to the city of Belleville.
+After the depression of 1836, Traill's husband Thomas joined the militia in 1837 to fight against the Upper Canada Rebellion.
+In 1840, dissatisfied with life in "the backwoods," both the Traills and the Moodies moved to the city of Belleville, Ontario.
 While Susanna was more concerned with the differences between rural and urban life, Catharine spent her years in Belleville writing about the natural environment.
 She often sketched the plant life of Upper Canada, publishing Canadian Wild Flowers (1868), Studies of Plant Life in Canada (1885) and "Rambles in the Canadian Forest".

 She received a grant c.
 1899 from the Royal Bounty Fund, which was supplemented by a subscription from her friends in Canada, headed by Sir Sandford Fleming.
 She died at her residence, "Westove," in Lakefield, Ontario on 28 August 1899.

 Her many albums of plant collections are housed in the National Herbarium of Canada at the Canadian Museum of Nature.